If you just put a word or series of words in the search box,

 bug summary (double quotes are escaped using \"): summary:"That's a \"unusual\" issue"

-This is ASF Bugzilla: the Apache Software Foundation bug system.
-In case
+This is ASF Bugzilla: the Apache Software Foundation bug tracking system

 of problems with the functioning of ASF Bugzilla, please contact

 Please Note: this e-mail address is only for reporting problems

 with ASF Bugzilla.
 Mail about any other subject will be silently